-Located on beautiful Humboldt Bay in Northern California, this town has 100-plus Victorian buildings and a rich history.
+Located on beautiful Humboldt Bay in Northern California, this town has 100-plus Victorian buildings and rich history.
 Other highlights: The Sequoia Park Zoo, Sequoia Park Forest and Garden, and the Humboldt Botanical Garden.

 Down-time destinations: A gorgeously scenic drive north on historic Highway 101 (Redwood Highway) to the Oregon border, with plenty of interesting stops and viewpoints along the way.

 Good public transportation (including cable cars) allows you to visit all the attractions for which the City by the Bay is famous: Fisherman’s Wharf, Golden Gate Park, Alcatraz, Golden Gate Bridge, Pier 39 and more.
-And some of the highest-paying California travel nursing jobs can be found here, and in the surrounding bay area.
+And some of the highest-paying California travel nursing jobs can be found here and in the surrounding bay area.

 Down-time destinations: Golden Gate National Recreation Area, Napa Valley and Sonoma.